AllenCheng5186/OptiRigFit/README.md

 ## User Story
 - As a user, I want to be able to add arbitrary configurations(X) to saved list of configurations (Y)
-- As a suer, I want to be able to generate arbitrary recommended configurations
+- As a suer, I want to be able to generate arbitrary recommended configurations(X)
 - As a suer, I want to be able to add optional (extra) components
 - As a suer, I want to be able to remove optional (extra) components
 - As a suer, I want to be able to change necessary components